NCEAS/2016-postdoc-training/07-intro-Python/2-rvspython.md

+---
+title: Quick dive into Python
+author: "Adapted by Julien Brun from material prepared by Michael Stealey material for the OSS14"
+date: "June, 2016"
+output: html_document
+---

-#R versus Python - Round 1
+# R versus Python - Round 1

 Revised from Michael Stealey material for the OSS14